Synchronicity89/RobotAttack/README.md

 - Collision detection policy:
   - Lasers use continuous collision detection (segment vs AABB)
   - Player grounding snaps to ledge top with epsilon to avoid jitter
+- Edge conditions:
-- Edge conditions: objects removed when outside [0,width]x[0,height]
+  - Lasers are removed when outside [0,width]x[0,height].
+  - Robots follow the configured enemyBoundaryMode; they are not culled offscreen in "original" mode.

 ## Termination Conditions
 - Canonical signaling: